HP Envy x360 with AMD Ryzen 5 CPU falls to $674 in epic laptop sale

 Save an extra 5% on the 24-inch HP x24c curved gaming monitor when you pair it with a laptop.
 This 1920 x 1080-pixel resolution slim-bezel display has a 144Hz refresh rate, 4ms response time, and AMD FreeSync Premium technology.
 Its 1500R curved design delivers an immersive viewing experience.
 View Deal

-Even better, save extra 5% off select monitors when you buy a PC.
-For example, add on the HP x24c curved gaming monitor to bring the display's down to $176 ($54 off).
+Even better, save an extra 5% off select monitors when you buy a PC.
+For example, you can add the HP x24c curved gaming monitor to bring the display's down to $176 ($54 off).
 You're saving a total of $190 with this deal.

 HP's Envy x360 is one of the most capable, versatile laptops you can get.
 The laptop in this deal packs a 15.6-inch (1920 x 1080) touch display, a 2.3-GHz Ryzen 5 4500U six-core CPU, 8GB of RAM, and a 256GB SSD.
 This convertible laptop comes with a handy stylus pen for creating and jotting down notes.
 HP lets you customize your configuration if you require more multitasking or storage.

-In our HP Envy x360 13 review, we loved its outstanding performance and bright, vivid display.
-We were also by its long battery life which lasted an impressive 11 hours and 52 minutes on our laptop mag battery test.
+We didn't review this specific model but in our HP Envy x360 13 review, we loved its outstanding performance and bright, vivid display.
+We were also impressed by its long battery life which lasted 11 hours and 52 minutes on our laptop mag battery test.
 We gave the HP Envy x360 a rating of 4.5 out of 5 stars and the Editor's Choice award.
 Note, the laptop on sale is the 15-inch model.

 In our lab, the Envy x360's chip put up a score of 4,617 in the Geekbench 5 overall performance tests.
 That beats the category average (3,495) and Intel-charged competitors like the Lenovo Yoga C740 2-in-1 (3,878, Core i5-10210U) and MacBook Pro (4,399, Core i5-1030NG7 with 16GB of RAM).